qooxdoo/qooxdoo/docs/core/oo_feature_summary.md

 ## Properties

-qooxdoo comes with a very powerful feature called dynamic `properties
-<understanding_properties>`.
-A concise declaration of an `age` property
-may look like the following:
+qooxdoo comes with a very powerful feature called dynamic [properties](understanding_properties.md).
+A concise declaration of an `age` property may look like the following:

     qx.Class.define(